nfmccrina/tuxedocat/README.md

 Protocol, or 'Winboard' protocol) protocol.
 Only a couple of the important ones are implemented right now.

-perft <depth>: Runs a move generation test from the current position, giving the number of unique "games" that can be played from the position to the given depth.
+perft [depth]: Runs a move generation test from the current position, giving the number of unique "games" that can be played from the position to the given depth.

-divide <depth>: Similar to perft, but prints a list of the root moves and how many of the perft branches originate from each move.
+divide [depth]: Similar to perft, but prints a list of the root moves and how many of the perft branches originate from each move.

+test: Runs a small suite of unit tests.

 ## Logging